How Cerebras Works

 During runtime, the CPU nodes in the Original Cerebras Support-Cluster are assigned two distinct roles: a single chief and multiple workers.
 See the following for a description of these roles.

 In the CS system execution model, a CPU node is configured either as a chief node, or as a worker node.
 There is one chief node and one or more worker nodes.

 The chief node compiles the ML model into a Cerebras executable, and manages the initialization and training loop on the CS system.
 Usually one CPU node is assigned exclusively to the chief role.

 The worker node handles the input pipeline and the data streaming to the CS system.
 One or more CPU nodes are assigned as workers.
 You can scale worker nodes up or down to provide the desired input bandwidth.

-The coordination between the CS system and the CS support cluster is performed by the orchestrator software Slurm that runs on the CPU nodes.
+The coordination between the CS system and the Original Cerebras Support-Cluster is performed by the orchestrator software Slurm that runs on the CPU nodes.